"Whole setup is a scam": Old Mutual under fire, Ntsiki supports call for boycott

 However, as the holiday season winds down, January typically brings a financial strain with emptied pockets and accumulating unpaid bills from festive spending.
 Yet, with strategic planning, one can pave the way for a financially smoother 2024.

-Speaking to SowetanLIVE, Denise Neethling, the marketing manager of an earned-wage access provider, emphasises that financial stress has far-reaching effects, affecting sleep, work and relationships.
+Denise Neethling, marketing manager of an earned-wage access provider, emphasises that financial stress has far-reaching effects, affecting sleep, work and relationships.

 Source: Briefly News